Murali4294/UBER-TRIP-ANALYSIS/README.md

 5. Average Trip Distance – How far are customers traveling on average per trip?
 6. Average Trip Time – What is the average duration of trips?
 Expected Outcomes:
-✔ Identify trends in ride bookings and revenue generation.
+1.Identify trends in ride bookings and revenue generation.
-✔ Analyse trip efficiency in terms of distance and duration.
+2.Analyse trip efficiency in terms of distance and duration.
-✔ Compare booking values and trip patterns across different time periods.
+3.Compare booking values and trip patterns across different time periods.
-✔ Provide insights to optimize pricing models and improve customer satisfaction.
+4.Provide insights to optimize pricing models and improve customer satisfaction.

 DAHBOARD 2: TIME ANALYSIS
  To understand trip patterns based on time, Uber needs to analyse ride demand and trends